bartongroup/MG_T6SS_tn-seq/README.md

 # Analysis of Ssp4 and Ssp6 effects on Pseudomonas fluorescens using Tn-seq

-The R code to accompany the manuscript "Two ion-selective pore forming effectors delivered by the same Type VI secretion system have distinct consequences for targeted bacterial cells" by Mark Reglinski, Quenton W Hurst, David Williams, Marek Gierlinski, Katharine Mathers, Adam Ostrowski, Megan Bergkessel, Ulrich Zachariae, Samantha J Pitt and Sarah J Coulthurst.
+The R code to accompany the manuscript “A widely-occurring family of pore-forming effectors broadens the impact of the Serratia Type VI secretion system” by Mark Reglinski, Quenton W. Hurst, David J. Williams, Marek Gierlinski, Alp Tegin Şahin, Katharine Mathers, Adam Ostrowski, Megan Bergkessel, Ulrich Zachariae, Samantha J. Pitt and Sarah J. Coulthurst.

 ## Instructions